IMRCLab/pololu-rs/README.md

   - Paste the tuned robot configuration file in folder `cfg` to a micro sd card.
 Please DO NOT CHANGE the name of the configuration file, the file system depends on the file name to distinguish configuration file from other files.
   - Paste the trajectory file to a micro sd card.
 Please DO NOT CHANGE the name of the configuration file, the file system depends on the file name to distinguish configuration file from other files.
   - Insert the sd card to the port on the robot.
-- Prepare the Joystick ROS Node:
+- Prepare the Trajectory Following ROS Node:
-  - Connect a Crazyradio 1 and 1 or more joystick onto the PC.
+  - Connect a Crazyradio 1.
   - Change the address for each robot in `ground_robot_ros/src/pololu_ros/config/mocap_broadcast.yaml`.
   - Open ground_robot_ros folder and build the ros2 workspace using:
     ```